kaltura/playkit-js-share/README.md

 * The suggested embedUrl to use if default one is not what app requires

 #### enableTimeOffset
-* Whether to add also start postion to the shared media
+* Whether to also set start position for the shared media

 #### useNative
 * If the share icon is clicked users will have the ability to choose how to share the desired content using plauer custom UI or the native share api